Coding Cheatsheets

 sprintf(printfbuff, "str2 is present in str1\n");

-sscanf(str1, "%2d", strmmdd); //read first 2 characters from str1 into integer variable strmmdd
+sscanf(str1, "%2d", strmmdd); //read first 2 chars from str1 into integer strmmdd

 }

-The struct tm represents date and time information.
-Used for manipulating and formatting time-related data.
+The struct tm represents date and time information — used for manipulating and formatting time-related data:

 time_t epoch_time = <time-unixtimestamp>